The Simpsons opening sequence: Seasons 2–20

-2009–present
+Season 20–present

 The new opening sequence was animated for the show's transition to the High Definition format, premiering with the season 20 episode "Take My Life, Please".
 This sequence is similar to the previous one, but features many visual changes that take advantage of the wider format.

 The sequence opens as usual with movement through cumulus clouds, while something random flies by.
 In some high definition episodes, the beginning just shows the title and cuts through the counter in the "P" (similar to the past sequences).
 The camera then zooms past the nuclear power plant and into the town square where Jimbo and Kearney saw off the head of the statue of Jebediah Springfield (a callback to "The Telltale Head") which falls onto the head of Ralph, who is holding an ice cream cone.
 As it falls on him, he inadvertently tosses the cone into the statue's eye.
 Then, in selected episodes from "How the Test Was Won" to "Moe Letter Blues", he says a few words after the head falls on him.
 The camera then weaves through several buildings and structures, featuring a "billboard gag" towards Springfield Elementary and zooms through the familiar window where Bart writes lines as punishment on the chalkboard.
 In the background, the wastebasket is now dark green instead of red.
 And the picture on the wall is Homer as an astronaut instead of George Washington.
-When the bell rings and Bart skateboards out of the school doors, plowing into a pile of leaves raked up by Groundskeeper Willie while landing on and exposing Barney who is buried underneath which also causes him to belch.
+When the bell rings and Bart skateboards out of the school doors, he plows through a pile of leaves raked up by Groundskeeper Willie; the impact exposes Barney Gumble lying under the leaves and causes him to belch.